ethan-young/seccyd-wj-subtests/preregistration/README.md

 ### Q6: Public Availability

-Data are publicly available.
-However, users must make an account with ISCPR (see [here](https://www.icpsr.umich.edu/rpxlogin)) anmd must sign a data use agreement.
+Data are publicly available through age 15 years.
+However, users must make an account with ISCPR (see [here](https://www.icpsr.umich.edu/rpxlogin)) and must sign a data use agreement.
 Users must also provide details about how data will be used (e.g., project description) and information (e.g., IRB approval).
 For each study phase, see more information about data access under “Access Restricted Data” tab.

 ### Q7: Data Access